MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/developing-your-application.md

 - As an administrator, run PowerShell.
 - Import the RMS module: `Import-Module AIPService`
-- Connect to the service with the assigned user credentials: `Connect-AipServiceService –Verbose`
+- Connect to the service with the assigned user credentials: `Connect-AipService –Verbose`
 - Ensure RMS is enabled: `enable-aipservice`
 - Get your tenant ID by running: `Get-AipServiceConfiguration`